Skip to content

 krayne describe my-cluster

-krayne describe my-cluster -n ml-team --output json
+krayne -o json describe my-cluster -n ml-team

 krayne describe output